tomickigrzegorz/node-sharp-images/README.md

 ```
 > Choose one of three available formats `[jpg, png, webp]`, `jpg` is set by default
 ```
 ?
-Set photo quality [1 to 100].
-The default number 60
+Set photo quality [1 to 100], default: (60)
 ```
 > Set the quality of photos.
-In the range of 1 to 100
+In the range of 1 to 100.
+The default number is 60

 ```
 ?
-Maximum photo height
+Maximum photo height, default: (800)
 ```
 > The inserted number will be responsible for the height of the photos, useful especially when the photo is vertical, then aspect ratio is maintained.
 The default is `800`
 ```